cloudevents/spec/http-protocol-binding.md

 proprietary, formats.

 Event formats MAY additionally define how a batch of events is expressed.
-Those can be used with the _batched_ content mode
+Those can be used with the _batched_ content mode.

 ### 1.5.
 Security